AI & Automation

 Step 3: Test and document results

-Keep track of which prompts provide the best output for your specific use.
-Make notes of what works and what doesn't.
+Keep track of which prompts deliver the best output for your specific use.
+Make notes of what works and what does not.

 Step 4: Share and refine

-Want to get started immediately with advanced techniques?
-Read our article on advanced prompt engineering.
+Want to get started right away with advanced techniques?
+Read our article about prompt engineering for advanced users.

 The evolution towards autonomous AI and agents

-The future goes beyond good prompts.
+The future goes further than good prompts.
 We are evolving towards autonomous AI agents that perform complex tasks independently.
-Read more about this development in our article on autonomous AI and AI agents in marketing.
+Read more about this development in our article about autonomous AI and AI agents in marketing.

-For companies that want to lead the way, now is the time to build AI skills.
+For businesses that want to stay ahead, now is the time to build AI skills.
 Start with prompt engineering, but keep an eye on broader developments.

 From SEO to GEO: the future of discoverability

-Prompt engineering is also becoming crucial for GEO (Generative Engine Optimization) - optimizing for AI search engines like ChatGPT, Claude, and Perplexity.
-Read our article on from SEO to GEO to be prepared for this shift.
+Prompt engineering is also becoming crucial for GEO (Generative Engine Optimisation), optimising for AI search engines such as ChatGPT, Claude and Perplexity.
+Read our article about from SEO to GEO to be prepared for this shift.

 Writing better prompts is a skill you develop through practice.
 Start with the ROCKET formula, build a small library of your best prompts, and experiment with advanced techniques as you become more comfortable.

-The difference between AI being a time-consuming toy or a productivity booster lies in how you communicate with it.
-Invest in your prompt skills – the return is immediately visible.
+The difference between AI as a time-consuming toy or a productivity booster lies in how you communicate with it.
+Invest in your prompt skills, the return is immediately visible.

-For professional support with AI implementation in your business, check out our AI for growth services or schedule a free strategy consultation.
+For professional support with AI implementation in your business, see our AI for growth services or schedule a free strategy call.

 Strategy without action remains theory.
 Let's take your next step together.

-• A prompt is the instruction or question you give to an AI tool.
-It's similar to a briefing for a freelancer – the clearer you are, the better the result.
+A prompt is the instruction or question you give to an AI tool.
+It is comparable to a briefing to a freelancer, the clearer you are, the better the result.

-• Research shows 40-73% better output with structured prompts versus free-text questions.
-In practice, this often means the difference between usable content and something that needs to be completely rewritten.
+Research shows 40-73% better output with structured prompts versus open text questions.
+In practice this often means the difference between usable content and something that needs to be completely rewritten.

-• With daily use, you'll see clear improvement within 2-3 weeks.
-After 2-3 months, you'll be able to apply advanced techniques.
+With daily use you will see clear improvement within 2-3 weeks.
+After 2-3 months you will be able to apply advanced techniques.

-• Yes, but that's rarer than prompts that are too vague.
-If you notice the AI getting confused, break down complex commands into smaller steps.
+Yes, but that is rarer than prompts that are too vague.
+If you notice the AI getting confused, split complex assignments into smaller steps.

-• For complex tasks, yes, because AI models are often better trained on English data.
-For simple commands, it makes little difference.
+For complex tasks yes, because AI models are often better trained on English data.
+For simple assignments it makes little difference.

-• A good prompt generates output you can use with minimal adjustments.
-If you find yourself rewriting a lot, optimize your prompt.
+A good prompt generates output that you can use with minimal adjustments.
+If you need to rewrite a lot, optimise your prompt.

-• Test new variations monthly and update your library quarterly based on what works best for your specific use.
+Test new variations monthly and update your library every quarter based on what works best for your specific use.
 AI tools evolve quickly, so keep experimenting.